Hirsch weight-filtered log crystalline complex and Hirsch weight-filtered log crystalline dga of a proper SNCL scheme in characteristic p>0: SNCL schemes

-More generally, we consider a fine log scheme $S$ such that there exists an open covering $S=\bigcup_{i\in I}S_i$ such that $M_{S_i}$ is a free hollow log structure of rank 1.
-In \cite{nb} we have called $S$ {\it a family of log points}.
-When $(\os{\circ}{S},{\cal I},\gam)$ is a PD-scheme with quasi-coherent PD-ideal sheaf and PD-structure, we call $(S,{\cal I},\gam)$ a {\it PD-family of log points}.
+More generally, we consider a fine log (formal) scheme $S$ such that there exists an open covering $S=\bigcup_{i\in I}S_i$ such that $M_{S_i}$ is the free hollow log structure of rank 1.
+In \cite{nb} we have called $S$ {\it a $($formal$)$ family of log points}.
+When $(\os{\circ}{S},{\cal I},\gam)$ is a (formal) PD-scheme with quasi-coherent PD-ideal sheaf and PD-structure, we call $(S,{\cal I},\gam)$ a {\it $($formal$)$ PD-family of log points}.